Monday, April 01, 2013

 So how does one grow up and meet the next milestone in life, when things are pretty much status quo?

 After all the flowers have wilted and the gorgeous gown returned, I'll still be going home to the home I've known my whole life.
-I'll still see my husband/other half once a week as there's so space or option of moving into one house.
+I'll still see my husband/other half once a week as there's no space or option of moving into one house.

 Will my life have changed in any real sense, aside from wearing a ring and ticking the married box?